Extra3T/Example-Datasets/README.md

 * Mock Customer Data

 ## MongoPubs.zip
-Thirteen collections, based on tables from a Sybase example for publishers:
+Thirteen collections, based on tables from a Sybase example for publishers.
+These collections represent a very normalized SQL database, and so are ideal for JOINs and LOOKUPs.
+References are by integer values:

 * Authors
 * Discounts
 * Employees